-On March 8, 1996, the Second District Appellate Court reversed plaintiff's conviction and remanded the cause for a new trial.
+On March 8, 1996, this court reversed plaintiff's conviction and remanded the cause for a new trial.
 People v.
 Gauger, No. 2-94-1199 (1996) (unpublished order under Supreme Court Rule 23).
-The court held that plaintiff was in custody when the officers originally took him in for questioning, but that they lacked probable cause to do so; there was no probable cause until plaintiff made incriminating statements at the police station.
-Gauger, slip order at 27-28.
-The court also held that plaintiff's incriminating statements made during the interrogation should have been suppressed because they constituted the fruits of the illegal arrest.
+We held that, when the police originally took plaintiff in for questioning, they placed him in custody but lacked probable cause to do so; there was no probable cause until plaintiff made incriminating statements at the police station.
+Id. at 27-28.
+We also held that plaintiff's incriminating statements should have been suppressed because they constituted the fruits of the illegal arrest.
 Id. at 29.
-Finally, the court determined that the evidence was sufficient to prove plaintiff guilty beyond a reasonable doubt and, accordingly, it remanded the cause for a new trial.
+Finally, we determined that the evidence was sufficient to prove plaintiff guilty beyond a reasonable doubt and, accordingly, we remanded the cause for a new trial.
 Id. at 29-30.

-In August 1996, plaintiff was released on home monitoring, pending the Illinois Supreme Court's decision on the State's petition for leave to appeal the appellate court's decision.
+In August 1996, plaintiff was released on home monitoring, pending the Illinois Supreme Court's decision on the State's petition for leave to appeal our decision.
 On October 4, 1996, following the supreme court's denial of the State's petition for leave to appeal (People v.
 Gauger, 168 Ill.
-2d 606 (1996)), the McHenry County State's Attorney dismissed by nolle prosequi the charges against plaintiff.2 charges that included the Gauger murders as a predicate act.
+2d 606 (1996) (table)), the McHenry County State's Attorney dismissed by nolle prosequi the charges against plaintiff.2

+¶ 8 On June 10, 1997, Schneider and Miller were arrested and Schneider confessed to the Gauger murders.
+Schneider later pleaded guilty to the murders, and Miller was convicted of federal racketeering charges that included the Gauger murders as predicate acts.
 In June 1997, after his arrest, Miller shared a cell block in the Waukesha County, Wisconsin, jail with Christopher Ignasiak.
 Over the next few weeks, Ignasiak kept notes of his conversations with Miller.
 Jail officials discovered the notes during a random search of Ignasiak's cell.
-The notes reflected that Miller stated he was paid \$3,000 "by the farmers' son" to "take out" his parents; that Schneider had helped him; and that, if he had the opportunity, Miller would "slice" Schneider's throat as he did the Gaugers' for having told on him.
-Igansiak submitted to questioning by federal investigators.
+The notes reflected that Miller had said that he was paid \$3,000 "by the farmers' son" to "take out" the Gaugers; that Schneider had helped him; and that, if he had the opportunity, Miller would "slice" Schneider's throat as he did the Gaugers' for having told on him.
+Ignasiak submitted to questioning by federal investigators.